BND Hamburger Icon

 • Date of payment and the pay period for which the payment is being made

 Some positions are exempt from overtime earnings.
-If you have employees who are classified as exempt from earning overtime, review their responsibilities and compare them to FLSA regulations regularly to ensure the employee’s status hasn’t changed.
-Have your payroll department verify they are only making allowable deductions from employees’ paychecks.
-[Read related article: What Are Payroll Taxes?]
+If you’ve hired exempt employees, review their responsibilities and compare them to FLSA regulations regularly to ensure their status hasn’t changed.
+Have your payroll department verify it only makes allowable deductions from employees’ paychecks.

 The FLSA is the primary regulation that protects children from being exposed to unfair and dangerous working conditions.
-The federal government carefully oversees all aspects of how employers may employ individuals under the age of 18.
+The federal government carefully oversees all aspects of how employers may employ individuals under 18.

-The types of jobs children can work, as well as the number of hours each week they are allowed to work, vary based on the child’s age.
-As a general guideline, 14 is the minimum age for employment, and those under the age of 16 have strict limitations.
+The types of jobs children can work — and the number of hours each week they are allowed to work — vary by age.
+As a general guideline, 14 is the minimum age for employment, and those under 16 have strict limitations.

-The DOL has extensive child labor resources available in case you employ children under the age of 16 and want to ensure your compliance with FLSA regulations.
-[Related: 7 Labor Laws You Need to Know]
+The DOL’s extensive child labor resources can guide you if you employ children under 16 and want to ensure compliance with FLSA regulations.
+[Read related article: 7 Labor Laws You Need to Know]

-If you’ve passed your FLSA self-audit with flying colors, it’s time to think about state law.
+If you’ve passed your FLSA self-audit with flying colors, it’s time to consider state laws.
 Are you paying the minimum wage as dictated by your state government?
-You can find information on state minimum wage laws online, but remember, some cities have higher minimums than even their state government requires.
+The DOL provides information on state minimum wage laws.
+(Note that some cities have higher minimums than even their state government requires.)
+You can also use the DOL’s state and local government self-assessment tool to ensure compliance or research the finer points of state and local laws.

-Skye Schooley contributed to the writing and reporting in this article.
+Casey Conway and Skye Schooley contributed to this article.

 author image